The forgotten story of the origins of football in Bradford and the significance of the junior clubs in the district…

 Responsibility for managing the club’s affairs bestowed status on committee members.
 One person who became involved was Maurice Bonsor who lived nearby at Hall Royd in Shipley and in 1892 he was elected president of Shipley FC.
 The Bonsor family (which was of French descent) had settled in Shipley and the father, Robert was a textiles dyer.
 Maurice is better known for having been the brother of England international and Bradford FC captain Fred Bonsor (who guested for Saltaire FC in December, 1891 against Shipley).
 Nevertheless, he had a respectable record in his own right as a local sportsman.

-In 1881 Maurice had joined Bradford Trinity and was latterly captain of the second team before he joined Bradford FC in 1885, remaining a member of the first team at Park Avenue until his retirement in1890.
+In 1881 Maurice had joined Bradford Trinity and was latterly captain of the second team before he joined Bradford FC.
+Between 1883 and 1887 he was an irregular member of the first team at Park Avenue and he remained an active squad player prior to his retirement from the game in1890.
 Maurice was also a captain in the Rifle Volunteers and as a keen cyclist was responsible for organising a ‘Cyclist Section’ within the Bradford corps.
 Fred enjoyed celebrity status in Bradford and there is the sense that Maurice’s patronage of Shipley FC was his way of defining a reputation and legacy.
 Indeed, the egos and vanity of committee members was a major factor in driving the development of individual rugby clubs.

 Nevertheless, as financial commitments increased and football clubs began to accrue liabilities, the responsibility of office brought with it the personal risk of having to repay debts in the event of winding-up.
 The issue weighed on peoples’ minds and would later deter individuals from seeking election to Shipley’s leadership committee.
 The same consideration may have dissuaded Bonsor from maintaining his involvement with the club.